 Verifying Employment Authorization of Foreign Workers

-Since only the issuing agency will know whether the documents are genuine and match the individual, employers are faced with little chance in detecting fraud in employment authorization.
-Under these circumstances, Congress authorized a pilot verification system called E-verify that would allow employers to ensure employment authorization.
+Since only the issuing agency will know whether the documents are genuine and match the individual, employers are faced with little chance of detecting fraud in employment authorization.
+Under these circumstances, Congress authorized a pilot verification system called E-Verify that would allow employers to ensure employment authorization.

 - Periodic lack of access to E-Verify